MolBIFFM/diana/README.md

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from proteins associated with mass spectrometric measurements capturing differential post-translational modification.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from UniProt protein accessions.
+Further analysis of these networks is geared towards mass spectrometric measurements capturing differential post-translational modification of the represented proteins.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their communities can be